 Introduction to JMeter Performance Testing

 Confirming whether the item meets the expected or required execution is vital.
 Tragically, we sort out this trap post conveyance of the item.
 In any case, execution has become an unavoidable variable, particularly for web and versatile applications, as the client’s strength is immense for every application.
 Execution Testing is characterized as programming testing to guarantee that product applications will perform well under their normal responsibility.

 It centers on specific elements of a Software Program, for example:

 - Speed: It checks whether the reaction of the application is quick.

 - Adaptability: It decides the most extreme client load.

 - Solidness: It checks to assume the application is steady under shifting burdens.

-- Load Testing: It is nothing but how many users access it at the same time.
+- Load testing: It is nothing but how many users access it simultaneously.